jaganthoutam/kong-konga-compose/README.md

 - admin / adminadminadmin
 - demo / demodemodemo

-After logging in as admin, create a new connection with URL `http://kong:8001`.

 Konga uses MongoDB (4.1) with a persistent Docker volume for its credentials.

-Thanks to Kong's routing design it's possible to serve Admin API itself behind Kong proxy.

   * Add Kong Admin API as services:
   ```bash